sayfer-io/oppidia/README.md

 *Note: this is still currently under development so issues may arise when attempting to connect*.

 ### 📝 Usage
+The concept for this is to show the "time-lock" mechanism in action.
+We have a basic CLI to walk you through the process.
+When starting the client you'll get a prompt *What do you want to do?*

+- **Withdraw All Funds**: as the name implies will attempt to withdraw all funds from specified wallet `targetPubkey`.
+Which will trigger the timelock mechanism.
+- **Cancel Function**: This will cancel the function in time-lock.
+- **Check Execution**: Will check the status of function
+- **Set Delegate**: Allows you to set a trusted delegate to also be able to cancel the function.

+*Note: Still in rapid development and there could be many changes/bugs*

 ### 🗺️ Roadmap